e-lawresources

 Heads of damages

-There exist various heads of damage under which an amount can be claimed to reflect different types of loss.
+There exist various heads of damage in contract law under which an amount can be claimed to reflect different types of loss.
 These include loss of bargain, reliance loss, discomfort or disappointment, inconvenience, diminution of future prospects, speculative damages and liquidated damages.

 Reliance loss